St Mary’s School save on their heating with HeatingSave

 In 2009 the school was reviewing the ever increasing cost of running the school including the heating costs.
 8 gas fired boilers heat the school radiators and convector heaters,and also provide hot water.
 Four of the boilers are made by Hanworthy and are on a common head, whilst the four other heating systems use two MHS Strata and two Glowworm boilers each.

 After hearing about HeatingSave on a BBC news program, Mr Bill Morris one of the school governors contacted HeatingSave to see if they could help run the heating more efficiently.
 Site manager, Ken Marshall, explained that the objective was “to understand what was going on with so many boilers and to save money and be more efficient”.

-A series of five networked HeatingSave systems were installed at the school in February 2010.
+A series of five networked HeatingSave Building Energy Management Systems were installed at the school in February a few years ago.
 This network includes a PC system that runs the high-level software.
 The use of the PC enables each heating system to be managed and controlled by the staff to match heating demand to the school usage.
 Ken explained that HeatingSave was selected because “it looked to be the best on the market”.
 He also added that the advantage of HeatingSave over its competitors was that “HeatingSave automatically manages the heating, using the least amount of fuel, whilst other systems could only monitor what was going on by using Smart Metering; but still required you to make manual adjustments.”